betarixm/paranode/docs/proposal-rpc-protocol.md

 For the translation of Protocol Buffers into Scala, the project will utilize [ScalaPB](https://scalapb.github.io/).
 The `build.sbt` file will include the necessary gRPC dependencies.

-# Design of a Distributed System Architecture with gRPC
+## Services

+Services and their method specifications are defined in Protocol Buffers (`proto` files).
+Upon compilation, the `proto` file generates code for both the server and client sides.

+### Worker Exchange RPC Service

+#### RPC: Save Block

+- Type: `(SaveBlockRequest): SaveBlockResponse`

+### Worker RPC Service

+#### RPC: Sample

+- Type: `(SampleRequest): SampleResponse`

+#### RPC: Sort

+- Type: `(SortRequest): SortResponse`

+#### RPC: Partition

+- Type: `(PartitionRequest): PartitionResponse`

+#### RPC: Exchange

+- Type: `(ExchangeRequest): ExchangeResponse`

+#### RPC: Finalize

+- Type: `(FinalizeRequest): FinalizeResponse`

+### Master RPC Service

+#### RPC: Register

+- Type: `(RegisterRequest): RegisterResponse`

+### Messages

+Each RPC's request and response messages' structure can be found at worker and master proposals as type of handler's parameter.

+## Flow

-To accomplish distributed/parallel sorting of key/value records stored across multiple disks on multiple machines, the design of a distributed system architecture entails the following steps, utilizing gRPC as the communication layer between the various components of the system:
+To accomplish distributed and parallel sorting of key-value records stored across multiple disks on multiple machines, the design of a distributed system architecture entails the following steps, utilizing gRPC as the communication layer between the various components of the system.

-## Server-Client Structure

-_TODO: Insert architecture diagram_

-## Message Definition

-- `successLoadBlock`
-- `startKeySampling`
-- `SampledKey`
-- `workerMetadata`
-- `notMinePartition`

-## Service Definition

-Services and their method specifications are defined in Protocol Buffers (proto files).
-Upon compilation, the proto file generates code for both the server and client sides.
-Typically, the master performs the role of the server while workers act as clients, but sometimes a worker must also initiate a server to facilitate communication between workers.

-### Step 1: Opening an RPC Server between Master and Worker
+### Step 1: Opening an RPC Server between master and workers

-The master opens the server and awaits calls while the worker creates a client that connects to this server.
-The worker then calls the RPC method using a stub.
+The master opens the server and awaits calls while the worker creates a client that connects to master.
+The worker then calls the RPC method using a "RPC: Register".

-- **Master’s RPC Methods:**
-    - `isFinishWorkerLoadBlock()`: Waits until all workers have sent their sampled keys.
-    - Type: `(successLoadBlock) => startKeySampling`

-- **Worker’s RPC Methods:**
-    - `finishLoadBlock()`: Notifies the master when the block load is complete and receives a command to start sampling.

 #### Detailed Sequence

 - The master opens a server at startup and waits for calls from the workers.
 - Workers begin by loading the blocks concurrently.
-- Upon successful block loading, workers send a message to the master and receive a command to start sampling.
+- Upon successful block loading, workers send a message to the master.

 ### Step 2: Sampling Records and Sending Keys to the Master

 This step can occur concurrently with the previous step.
 The master does not wait for all workers to successfully load the block but signals workers who finish loading early to start sampling.

-- **Master’s RPC Methods:**
-    - `isFinishAllWorkerSamplingData()`: Waits until all workers have sent their sampled keys.
-    - Type: `SampledKey => workerMetadata`

-- **Worker’s RPC Methods:**
-    - `finishKeySampling()`: Notifies the master when key sampling is complete and receives metadata in return.

 #### Detailed Sequence